-Kim Blumenfeld is a clinical instructor in the RN-MS program.
-Her career began as an associate degree nurse in 1992.
+Kim Blumenfeld is a clinical instructor for the RN-MSN program.
+Her career began with an associate degree in nursing (ADN) in 1992.
 She went on to receive her Bachelor of Science in Nursing (BSN) in 2007, and her Master of Science in Nursing (MSN) in 2013.
-Her BSN and MSN were achieved 100 percent online.
-Ms. Blumenfeld says advancing her degree was integral to her career adventure, and that her bedside and managerial experience helped her tremendously as she progressed from ADN to MSN.
+Her BSN and MSN were achieved 100% online.
+Blumenfeld says advancing her degree was integral to her career adventure, and that her bedside and managerial experience helped her tremendously as she progressed from ADN to MSN.

-Ms. Blumenfeld has led a diverse and interesting nursing career.
+Blumenfeld has led a diverse and interesting nursing career.
 Her expertise spans general medicine, cardiology, cardiac rehabilitation, diabetes education, cardiovascular intensive care, post anesthesia care and GI lab experience.
 She also managed the University of Arizona Cancer Center for several years.
-She believes the wonderful magic of nursing is the ability to continually challenge yourself and keep your career fresh and exciting.
+Ms. Blumenfeld is a Reiki II Practitioner and a graduate fellow from the University of Arizona Integrative Nursing Faculty Fellowship.
+She believes the magic of nursing is the ability to continually challenge yourself and keep your career fresh and exciting.

 MS MPH, RN

-Professor Daniels was honored with the University of Arizona Alumni Association Recognition Award in November 2011; as a Fabulous 50 Nurse, Tucson, Arizona, May 2007; and by Sigma Theta Tau International, Beta Mu Chapter, for Excellence in Clinical Practice in April 1991, an organization in which she is a member.
-In October 2011, Professor Daniels was the keynote speaker at the University of Arizona Mel and Enid Zuckerman College of Public Health Scholarship Luncheon and presented the convocation speech at the UA Mel and Enid Zuckerman College of Public Health graduation in December 2010.
-She looks forward to sharing her love of public health with students as a first step in understanding the context of individuals within community and how public health interventions have power to change health on multiple levels.
+Daniels has received many honors and awards, including Excellence in Teaching Awards from the College of Nursing and Excellence in Clinical Practice from Sigma Theta Tau International.
+She was keynote speaker at the University of Arizona Mel and Enid Zuckerman College of Public Health Scholarship Luncheon in 2011 and presented the convocation speech at the college’s graduation in 2010.
+She looks forward to sharing her love of public health with students as a first step in understanding the context of individuals within a community and how public health policies and interventions have power to change health care on multiple levels.

 DNSc, RN, FAAN

-Dr. Moore is one of the key visionaries involved in the conception and launch of the online RN to MSN program.
-She serves as the program’s faculty administrator, is a recognized professor, and a multiple award recipient.
+Dr. Ki Moore is one of the visionaries involved in the conception and launch of the online RN-MSN program.
+She is the program’s faculty administrator, a recognized professor and multiple award recipient.

-Dr. Moore was named a recipient of the 2012 Nurse Research Grants from Alex’s Lemonade Stand Foundation (ALSF).
-She received the Discovery Award for her research on the effects of central nervous system treatment for childhood acute leukemia on antioxidant level, apoptosis and cognitive abilities in children with leukemia.
-The award provided Dr. Moore with $100,000 over two years.
-Dr. Moore has also been awarded the Association of Pediatric Hematology/ Oncology (APHON) Distinguished Researcher Award for her research focused on central nervous system toxicities in children with cancer.
+Dr. Moore received the 2013 Nurse Research Discovery Award from Alex’s Lemonade Stand Foundation for her research on the effects of central nervous system treatment for childhood leukemia on antioxidant level, apoptosis and cognitive abilities.
+She was also awarded the Friends of the National Institute of Nursing Research Pathfinders Award, Association of Pediatric Hematology/ Oncology Distinguished Researcher Award, and University of Arizona Henry Koffler Prize for Scholarship for her research focused on central nervous system toxicities experienced by children with cancer.

-Dr. Moore is an asset to the UA College of Nursing and to the industry as a whole.
-We’re proud of her many professional accomplishments and her role in developing the innovative RN to MSN program.
+Dr. Moore is passionate about the UA College of Nursing and the industry as a whole.
+She hopes to continue developing and bettering the RN-MSN program for years to come.